 We ask everyone to dress in a manner appropriate to a school environment.
 Students should dress in clothing that is clean and safe.
-Clothing that is provocative and/or detracts from the learning environment will not be permitted.
+Clothing that is provocative, represents weapons, alcohol and drugs, promoting the use of any illegal substance and represents any form of discrimination, and/or detracts from the learning environment will not be permitted.